 A Summary of Vestry Actions taken at the February 10, 2022 Meeting:

-TREASURER’S REPORT No real change in Jan. numbersThrough January, we remain in a good financial position.
-The Ttypical pattern of cash flow for St. Paul’s sees increases between July through December when more folks are on island.
+TREASURER’S REPORT No real change in Jan. numbers.
+Through January, we remain in a good financial position.
+The typical pattern of cash flow for St. Paul’s sees increases between July through December when more folks are on island.
 The Finance Committee members include Phil Smith, Sandy Keys, Mark Beale, Kirk Baker - Chair, Martin McKerrow, Bob Felch and Frank Robinson.
-The Florentine crew will be coming back to work on the church’es north wall.
-The Parochial Report is due soon and must be approved by the Vestry prior
+The Florentine crew will be coming back in April to work on the church’s north wall.
+The Parochial Report is due soon and must be approved by the Vestry prior to its submission.

 STEWARDSHIP COMMITTEE UPDATE Peter Barnes reported that we’ve received 170 pledges to date, totaling $450,000.
-Our Ggoal is $475,000 from 200 parishioners.
+Our goal is $475,000 from 200 parishioners.
 2019 pledges were $273,000 so it is amazing how we’ve grown.

 CAMPUS COMMITTEE UPDATE We passed our fire inspection.
-The storm doors are on hold since Mr. Wiggins is on vacation.
+The storm doors are on hold since our carpenter is on vacation.
 Wardens Bob Felch and Libby Tracey are working on a job description for a Sexton’s position.
 The archiving of records is FINISHED!
 It was noted that parishioner Randy Wight spent 6 – 8 hours per week on this project.
 Bob addressed the narthex and tower restoration, “It needs to be restored and not just patched.”
-A team has been hired to provide a very detailed reportrequest for proposal (RFP) on what is needed.
-There are three main issues: 1) narthex restoration 2restoration 2) structural work on the wall bulges in the upper tower (not unsafe, but needs to be addressed) 3) the water leaks coming from the tower into the narthex, while much improved, continue.
+A team has been hired to provide a request for proposals(RFP) on what is needed.
+There are three main issues: 1) narthex restoration, 2) structural work on the wall bulges in the upper tower (not unsafe, but needs to be addressed), and 3) the water leaks coming from the tower into the narthex, while much improved, continue.

 COMMUNICATIONS COMMITTEE UPDATE Work is ramping up for the next Tidings newsletter, which will include a piece on the archive project.
 Reggie Levine will be the featured “Time, Treasure & Talent” person.
 Peter Barnes continues working on the website with help from Peter & Abby Chase’s daughter Gaelan, Caroline Ellis, and Andrew Cromartie.

 MISSION COMMITTEE UPDATE Food Pantry received 11 bags in Jan.
 25 Gift cards will be going to Fairwinds this month.
 “Get Ready, Set, Read” program led by Dorothy Baker is up and running well; the School snacks initiative is going nicely.
 71 Weds. meals were provided with some new names coming from Fairwinds.
 Next week the meal count is 82.
-37 Laundry Love cards continue to be mailed out monthly.
+47 Laundry Love cards are being mailed out monthly.

 2022 EVENTS

 With a possible light at the end of the tunnel regarding Covid restrictions being lifted, the hope is to get back to hosting a Ships Inn dinner in both June and Sept.
-There is the desire to hold a “Kids Street Fair” on July 14 in place of a full-on Fair, but also offer food and a raw bar and have venders selling their wares in the parking lot.
-Continuing the popular “Unfair Fair lobster dinner” in August; and offer a free Jazz Mass in memory of Nancy Broll on August 13, with ticketed cocktail reception the night before to meet the musicians.
+Continuing the popular “Unfair Fair lobster dinner” in August and offering a free Jazz Mass in memory of Nancy Broll on August 13 with ticketed cocktail reception the night before to meet the musicians were also discussed.

 WARDEN UPDATE